dimajix/flowman/docs/spec/relation/hiveView.md

 ### Embedded SQL
 As a possibly convenient alternative to create a Hive view from a mapping, you can of course also directly specify an SQL.
 Note that in contrast to the [SQL mapping](../mapping/sql.md), all table identifiers used in the SQL actually refer to Hive tables and not to Flowman mappings.
-The SQL will be passed as is to Hive.
+The SQL will be passed as is to Hive, which means that you cannot reference any Flowman mappings in the SQL.
 ```yaml
 relations:
   transaction_latest: